franc333s/pokedex/README.md

 3. EXTRA REQUIREMENTS INCLUDED

-Responsive navigation:
+Responsive navigation.

-Favorite Pokemons:
-- Mark Pokemons as favorites.
-- A view to check favorite Pokemons.
-- Keep Pokemons as favorites even when reloading the app.

-SCSS Variables: Sass variables have been used to facilitate code updates and were chosen for consistency across the entire project, as other Sass elements have also been used.
+SCSS Variables: Sass variables have been used to facilitate style updates and were chosen for consistency across the entire project, as other Sass elements have also been used.

 4. DEVELOPMENT DOCUMENTATION